Chris-Mark-Wilson/Zigbee-Smart-Stat/README.md

 ~~~
  . ~/esp/esp-idf/export.sh
  ~~~

+   so you have access to the build tools, or just open an esp-idf terminal using the esp-idf extension in vscode.
+ Then, from this terminal
  ~~~
 idf.py set-target esp32c6
 ~~~
 ~~~
 idf.py build flash monitor
 ~~~
-  into a terminal so you have access to the build tools, or just open an esp-idf terminal using the esp-idf extension in vscode.

 Set up on a breadboard to test, you will need (apart from the [esp32c6 touch (scroll down for pinout)](https://www.waveshare.com/esp32-c6-lcd-1.9.htm)) :-